okikio/native/docs/animate/api/index.md

 Remove elements and animations from the DOM when the `.stop()` method is called.
 Read more on the [Destroyable Animate docs](/docs/animate/api/destroyable-animate.md)

-### AnimateAttributes & tweenAttr
+### AnimateAttributes, tweenAttr & Morphing

-Create morphing animations using the `tweenAttr` method, read more on the [animate attributes doc](/docs/animate/api/animate-attributes.md).
+Create morphing animations using the `tweenAttr` method, read more on the [animate attributes doc](/docs/animate/api/animate-attributes-and-morphing.md).

 ### Effects